What Everyone Moving to Australia Needs to About Transferring Money.

 Between the two forex brokers I mentioned, OFX is my top pick.
 If you are transferring a large sum of money to Australia, then I would definitely ask about locking in your rate of exchange.

-Currencyfair is my top recommendation because it is possible to get a better exchange rate than with a forex broker.
+CurrencyFair is my top recommendation because it is possible to get a better exchange rate than with a forex broker.
 Since they offer SMG readers the first transfer for free, there really is no reason not to check them out and see what you think.
-Transferwise is a good option for small, fast transfers but remember that the exchange rate is only an estimate.
+Wise is a good option for small, fast transfers but remember that the exchange rate is only an estimate.